Richard Axel

 Richard Axel (born July 2, 1946) is an American molecular biologist and university professor in the Department of Neuroscience at Columbia University and investigator at the Howard Hughes Medical Institute.
 His work on the olfactory system won him and Linda Buck, a former postdoctoral research scientist in his group, the Nobel Prize in Physiology or Medicine in 2004.

 Education and early life

 Born in New York City to Polish Jewish immigrants, Axel grew up in Brooklyn.
-He graduated from Stuyvesant High School in 1963, (along with Bruce Bueno de Mesquita and Alexander Rosenberg), received his B.A. in 1967 from Columbia University, and his M.D. in 1971 from Johns Hopkins University.
+He graduated from Stuyvesant High School in 1963, (along with Bruce Bueno de Mesquita, Allan Lichtman, Ron Silver, and Alexander Rosenberg), received his B.A. in 1967 from Columbia University, and his M.D. in 1971 from Johns Hopkins University.
 However, he was poorly suited to medicine and graduated on the promise to his department chairman that he would not practice clinically.
 He found his calling in research and returned to Columbia later that year, eventually becoming a full professor in 1978.